 - In the scar of a caesarean section

 Caesarean scar pregnancy

 Research indicates that this kind of ectopic pregnancy appears to be increasing, most likely due to the impact of elective caesarean section delivery which was much less common 10 years ago than today.
-Caesarean scar ectopic pregnancies are when the fertilised egg implants into the gap in the muscle of the uterus from a previous Caesarean section.
+Caesarean scar ectopic pregnancies are when the fertilised egg implants into the gap in the muscle of the uterus that has been caused by the scar on the uterus from a previous Caesarean section.
 The pregnancy may then grow out of the uterus or onto the cervix and cause torrential internal or vaginal bleeding.
 In some pregnancies the placenta develops so that only part of it is within the scar and these pregnancies may proceed to delivery of a live baby, but with risk of significant bleeding from the mother and hysterectomy at the time of delivery.
-Early treatment options include removing the pregnancy using suction and a cervical stitch or keyhole surgery, or using Methotrexate injection/s.
-The treatment of caesarean scar pregnancies is potentially difficult so management has to be individualised on a case by case basis.
-Despite appearing to increase in incidence, they are still relatively uncommon and so some hospitals see very few of them.
+Early treatment options include removing the pregnancy using suction & a cervical stitch or keyhole surgery, or using methotrexate injection/s.
+The treatment of caesarean scar pregnancies is potentially difficult so management has to be individualised on a ‘case by case’ basis.
+Despite appearing to increase in incidence, they are still relatively uncommon and so some hospital see very few of them.
 Accordingly, there are moves to focus care in these cases to regional units with experience of these problems both to optimise care and to collate information to make sure there is a better evidence base to inform treatment decisions in the future.

 - Ovarian Pregnancy